garrydzeng/cycle-page/README.md

 }
 ```

-`Action` is set of operator of history.
+`Action` represents a history operation.

-- push
+- push : Adds new `Location` into history stack.
-- replace
+- replace : Updates the most recent entry on the history stack to newly `Location`.
-- forward
+- forward : Goes to the next page in history stack.
-- back
+- back : Goes to the previous page.

 ```ts
 enum Action {